syncfusion-content/uwp-docs/uwp/Ribbon/Quick-Access-ToolBar.md

 # Quick Access Toolbar in UWP Ribbon (SfRibbon(Touch Ribbon))

-Quick Access Toolbar in the ribbon instance is used to group the most commonly used commands and access the commands easily without searching for the command in the menu bar.
-Also position of QAT can be moved above or below to the ribbon dynamically
+The Quick Access Toolbar in the ribbon instance is used to group the most commonly used commands and access the commands easily without searching for them in the menu bar.
+The position of the QAT can also be moved above or below the ribbon dynamically.

 ## Add Default QAT Items

 QAT items can be added as follows,

+{% tabs %}

 {% highlight xaml %}

 <ribbon:SfRibbon x:Name="_ribbon" QATVisibility="Visible">

 <ribbon:SfRibbon.QuickAccessToolBar>